Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Acid Ocean.md

 **nan** - Ever wondered what ocean acidification actually means?
 Find out what happened to the oceans and the life that thrives there when CO2 is added to the atmosphere!

-Last initially checked on 2022-02-09 by Sophie Miocevich (srm81@cam.ac.uk)) and doublechecked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk))
+Last initially checked on 2022-02-09 by Sophie Miocevich (srm81@cam.ac.uk)) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->